 Virtu Suites Review: Where to Stay on Naxos

 Note: This post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
-All opinions are my own based on my personal experience with these products.

 We were able to spend five nights on Naxos at the Virtu Suites for much less than our three nights in Santorini.
 Granted, we took a less expensive room level, but it isn’t just the room that costs less in Naxos.
 We traded $500+ degustation menus for $50 dinners at local tavernas (with an appetizer, two entrees, two drinks, and dessert!)
+Plus, Naxos offers a welcome respite to the over-touristed hustle and bustle of Santorini.

 Location on Agios Prokopios Beach